 Using the Miami MUlaa account, a debit account for on-campus services, students may swipe their Miami ID cards to purchase cold beverages and snacks from campus vending machines, do laundry in residence halls, pay per-page printing charges at computing labs, purchase event tickets at the Box Office, and purchase items at the Miami Bookstore, athletic pro shops, or Print Center.

 Using the Miami MUBucks account, a debit account for off-campus services, students may use their Miami ID cards to purchase products and services from participating off-campus merchants.

-Students may also use their Miami ID cards for library book loans; access to residence halls, the Recreational Sports Center, and after-hours computer labs; and care from Student Health Services.
+Students may also use their Miami ID cards to check out library books; to access residence halls, the Recreational Sports Center, and after-hours computer labs; and to obtain care from Student Health Services.
 Charges for health services are applied to the student's Bursar bill via the Miami ID card.

 The following information sources are available on the Web:

 - General Bulletin—This publication covers all undergraduate and graduate degree programs and courses.

 - Course list—The course list includes specific course offerings and procedures for selection.